Run multi-user agent teams with identity and access control

 Developer alpha

 This is a developer alpha, so expect rough edges.
 The in-browser build consoles (the chat-to-build flow) are a preview: they work, but they're the newest and least settled part.
-The harness underneath is the part I'd stand behind.
-That's containment, identity, routing, the access control between agents.
+The infrastructure underneath is the part I'd stand behind: containment, identity, routing, and the access control between agents.

 Discussion